Fish-MIP/FishMIP2.0_OSP/README.md

 **D. OSP-Nature Future Framework:** This fourth thread is dedicated to mapping the OSP scenario simulations to the IPBES perspective and the NFF.
-The aim here is to compare three ways of envisioning the "Sustainability First" OSP1 scenario, corresponding to the three perspectives on Nature of the "Nature Futures Framework" from the IPBES ("Nature for Nature", "Nature as Culture", and "Nature for Society", Pereira et al., 2020; Kim et al., 2023).
+The aim here is to compare three ways of envisioning the “Sustainability First” OSP1 scenario, corresponding to the three perspectives on Nature of the “Nature Futures Framework” from the IPBES (“Nature for Nature”, “Nature as Culture”, and “Nature for Society”, Pereira et al., 2020; Kim et al., 2023).
 While the definitive setup of this set of simulations has not yet been fully determined, it would involve running:

 ● The OSP1 scenario (2023-2100) with fishing, management transitioning
 to 50% of the ocean in fully protected MPAs, and moderate climate change (SSP1-2.6).
-This simulation corresponds to the IPBES NFF "Nature for Nature" pathway.
+This simulation corresponds to the IPBES NFF “Nature for Nature” pathway.

 ● The OSP1 scenario (2023-2100) with fishing, artisanal fisheries
 managed at MSY and no industrial fisheries, and moderate climate change (SSP1-2.6).
-This simulation corresponds to the IPBES NFF "Nature as Culture" pathway.
+This simulation corresponds to the IPBES NFF “Nature as Culture” pathway.

 ● The OSP1 scenario (2023-2100) with fishing, the management of both artisanal and industrial fisheries at Maximum Economic Yield (MEY), and moderate climate change (SSP1-2.6).
-This simulation corresponds to the IPBES NFF "Nature for Society" pathway.
+This simulation corresponds to the IPBES NFF “Nature for Society” pathway.

 Comparing these three simulations will bring insights into the performances of the three NFF strategies, in terms of food supply,